^

 25 August 2011, 00:42

-Cancer is the most common cause of death in the world, from it more than seven million people die each year.
-Cancer can affect any part of the body, and the chances of survival may vary depending on the type of cancer and where the patient lives.
-However, in recent years, medical science has been able to achieve some progress in the fight against this terrible disease.
-So, recently doctors rescued the patient, having made for him a transplant from his own stem cells.
+Cancer is the world's leading cause of death, killing more than seven million people each year.
+Cancer can affect any part of the body, and chances of survival vary depending on the type of cancer and where the patient lives.
+However, in recent years, medical science has made some progress in the fight against this terrible disease.
+For example, doctors recently saved a patient by giving him a transplant from his own stem cells.

 You are reporting a typo in the following text: